 Let me elaborate on this a bit more.
 How often do you yourself peruse every single word of the long-read?
 You most likely scroll down the article clinging to the bigger parts – the headers – to get the gist of what this article is about to decide whether it meets your expectations or not.
 And if it does, you start looking for other details.

 So this understanding of human behavior peculiarities is another good reason to use a clear structure.

 Okay, this is how it works for humans.
 But you may wonder how SEO benefits from it.

 The main Google’s tune is to reinforce user experience by providing quality content.
 So user behavior on your page counts – the time they spend, how deep they scroll, whether they receive the answer to their query, or bounce off immediately.

 Apart from user behavior, search robots would also appreciate a well-structured text with headers and subheaders.
 They see the text within H1-H3 as the text of higher priority that deserves more attention.
 This is what Google’s adept, John Mueller, said once:

 Another purpose of HTML heading tags is that you can include relevant keywords here.
 Since this text is marked with ‘higher priority,’ and Google bounces it off users’ search intent.
 H1 tag is the most important place where you can use keywords.

 Note that spamming across the text with keywords will give you nothing more than a ban from Google.
 Don’t try to thrust keywords into your headers at all costs.
 First and foremost, write for humans, not for robots.

-HTML headers structure is a sequence of headers and subheaders.
-Here is an example of a header structure that you can stick to.
+HTML headings structure is a sequence of headers and subheaders.
+Here is an example of a heading structure that you can stick to.

 The title of the webpage should be close to the beginning of the page.
 The higher the title, the greater its value compared to other elements on the page.
 The desired header length should be no more than 60 characters.
 It is due to search engines that accept a certain number of characters.